What is the 3-fund portfolio?

 A simpler option

 While this isn’t overly complex, it’s not quite as simple as using 3 funds.
-One option for simplicity is a 2-fund portfolio of VDHG and a bond fund.
-VDHG includes all of the above asset classes and small caps in one fund, and if you’re happy with the proportions, it’s a great solution to keep things simple yet flexible.
-More info to help decide whether VDHG suits you is available here.
+One option for simplicity is a 2-fund portfolio of an all-in-one fund like Vanguard’s diversified funds, which includes all of the above asset classes and small caps in one fund.
+If you’re happy with the proportions, it’s a great solution to keep things simple yet flexible.

 For more in-depth information explaining the fundamental concepts of passive investing expanding on the above allocation and guides on how to determine proportions to suit you, the first section of this site should be useful, particularly articles 1-12.